How Do I Shut Off the Water to My House: Step-by-Step Guide

 Troubleshooting Common Water Shut-Off Valve Problems

 Knowing how to fix common water shut-off valve issues is key to keeping your home's plumbing working right.
-A faulty shut-off valve can cause water damage and higher bills.
+A faulty shut-off valve or leaking water heater pressure relief valve can cause water damage and higher bills.

 Dealing with Stuck or Corroded Valves